yairgil/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

 ### Known Issues
-1. Scale 50 pods; can select namespace; cost issue
-2. Large scale UX limit.
-3. Local here.
+1. The workbook has scale limits of 50 pods per namespace.
+If you have more than 50 pods in mesh you can have workbook loading issues.
-4. OSM controller no latency & for internal services no resource utilization.
+2. When source or destination is osmcontroller we show no latency & for internal services we show no resource utilization.

 Feedback: This is private preview, the goal for us is to get feedback.
 Feel free to reach out to us at [askcoin@microsoft.com](mailto:askcoin@microsoft.com) for any feedback and questions!